-The main reason why many drummers don’t use mutes is that they don’t offer the same feel as hitting real drums.
-They don’t give the rebound rate needed for maximum drumming experience.
+The main reason why many drummers don’t use mutes to make their drums quiet is that they don’t offer the same feel as real drum kits.
+Though they are quiet, they might not offer the same experience as playing on acoustic drums.

 But looking on the bright side, they will help you build your strength and playing speed.
 After all, you will be relying more on your muscles and technique than on stick rebound.